thomasabishop/eolas/zk/Linux_disk_partitions.md

 ---
 tags:
   - disks
 ---

-# Disk partitions
+# Linux disk partitions

-A disk is divided up into [partitions](Partitions.md) which are subsections of the overall disk.
+A disk is divided up into partitions which are subsections of the overall disk.
 The kernel presents each partition as a [block device](Devices.md#Devices) as it would with an entire disk.

 The disk dedicates a small part of its contents to a **partition table**: this defines the different partitions that comprise the total disk space.